5 reasons why you should spend your kids' inheritance

 1. Life is way too short to delay having fun

 You’ve worked all your life despite the long hours, difficult bosses, obstacles to overcome, and endless deadlines.
 If you’ve built yourself a healthy nest egg, this is the result of your time, effort, and energy.
-As a 93-year-old man told one of our advisers late last year: “I’ve been saving my whole life for a rainy day, now it’s a rainy day”.
+As a 93-year-old man recently told one of our advisers: “I’ve been saving my whole life for a rainy day, now it’s a rainy day”.
 Just as this gentleman pointed out, now is the time to be reaping the rewards of your hard work, not sitting back on a nest egg that has taken you a lifetime to build.
 Think of things you’ve always wanted to do, and go and do them.
 This could include:

 - Exotic or domestic travel